mehulghosal/mehulghosal.github.io/README.txt

-lol idk how webdev works so im just gonna use a template - maybe when i learn enough i'll build a site from scratch
+lol idk how webdev works so im just gonna use a template - maybe when i learn enough i'll build a site from scratch - pls dont look down on me

 credits:
 Overflow by HTML5 UP